jubalh/awesome-package-maintainer/README.md

 ***WIP*** I'm not yet sure how to organize this.
 Let's collect all information now.
 We can still reorganize and restructure later.

-This should become a list with awesome tools, tricks, tips, howtos for (Linux) package maintainers.
+Goals:
+* short general introduction for newcomer Linux geeks on what a package is and why we have them
+* general collection of tools that packagers use
+* general collection of tips, snippets and best practises useful for packagers of all distributions and systems
+* distribution/system specifc cheat sheets, how tos, walk throughs and hints

-This guide will (for now) focus on traditional packaging, not so much about containerized applications.
+This guide will (for now) focus on traditional packaging, not on containerized applications.

 ## TODO
 Cover: